 - Got a 68040-based Mac?
 Join LEM's Vintage Macs Group.

 Finding the market confused with five product lines (Mac II, Centris, Quadra, Performa, and PowerBook), Apple renamed the Centris models in October 1993.
-At the same time, the CPU in the Centris 610 was boosted from 20 MHz to 25 MHz.
-(The 8/160 version sold in the U.S. was based on the less expensive 68LC040 chip.)
+At the same time, the CPU in the Quadra 650 was boosted to 33 MHz.

-See our NuBus Video Card Guide for information on adding a NuBus video card, which will also require a NuBus adapter.
+See our NuBus Video Card Guide for information on adding a video card.

 - requires System 7.1 or later; highest version supported without a PPC upgrade is Mac OS 8.1.